 The types of pollutants filtered out by air purifiers

 Some air purifiers are better at filtering out certain types of pollutants than others.
-If your main concern is cigarette smoke, for example, you may need a different device than someone who lives with a zoo's worth of pets.
+If your main concern is cigarette smoke, for example, you may need a different device than someone who lives with a lot of pets.

 Air purifiers are rated based on how well they filter different pollutant sizes.
 While most air purifiers are similar across the board, some are slightly more effective at catching dust and dander than smoke (or vice versa).